Arshad2502/devops_learn/README.md

 # devops_learn
-this is repo is to learn git
+this repo is to learn git